-WAWL Radio
+WAWL Radio 91.5 FM

-The purpose of the WAWL is to serves as a learning lab for students enrolled in the Media Technologies degree program where they are able to receive valuable hands-on experience in the art of radio broadcasting.
+The purpose of the WAWL is twofold.
+It serves as a vehicle for academic instruction as a learning lab for students enrolled in the broadcasting degree program where they are able to receive valuable hands-on experience in the art of radio broadcasting.
+The station is staffed entirely by students and also provides a unique marketing service for the college.